au-ts/lionsos_docs/content/docs/status_and_roadmap/_index.md

 The first release version, 0.1.0, is now live.
-It has a number of known issues (see the GitHub issue trackers in the relevant repositories) but is we do have example systems that use it such as the [reference system](/docs/kitty) and [tutorials](/docs/tutorials).
+It has a number of known issues (see the GitHub issue trackers in the relevant repositories) but we do have example systems that use it such as the [reference system](/docs/kitty) and [tutorials](/docs/tutorials).

 Over the next couple months, our general priorities are: